 Casimir Joseph ‘Joe’ Bungard was employed as a railway and farm labourer.
 While working on the threshing mills in the Gore district, in the early 1890s, he met his future wife, Caroline Wilhelmina Auguste ‘Lena’ Daumann.
 She was the daughter of Caroline Daumann and the stepdaughter of Wilhelm Gutschlag.
 Joe and Lena were married on 28 June 1892 at St. John’s church, Milton.
 They had 12 children: Julius, Lilly, Andy, Peter, Evy, Eric, William, Adam, Christina ‘Teanie’, David, James and Ellen.
 Joe died aged 70 on 6 May 1938 at Dunedin and is buried at the Waihola Cemetery.

-Anna Catharina Baumgardt was married (as Annie Josine Bangat) on 2 May 1894 at Melbourne, Australia to Antonio Francisco (later Francis).
+Anna Catharina Baumgardt was married (as Annie Josine Bangat) on 2 May 1894 in Melbourne, Australia to Antonio Francisco (later Francis).
 The family lived at Footscray, Melbourne and had three daughters who did not long survive: Eva Etta, Olive, and an unnamed girl.
 They may also have had a son, James Gerard, who lived to adulthood, but it is possible that he was adopted.
 Anna died aged 47 on 10 June 1917 at Footscray.

 Paulina Julianna ‘Fanny’ Baumgardt was residing at Caversham, Dunedin when she gave birth to a son, David John Bangat, in 1895.
 On 12 February 1896 at the Presbyterian Manse, Waihola, she married John Hughan ‘Jack’ Wells, a son of Robert Alfred Wells and Christina Hughan.
 John was employed as a farmer and wage labourer moving often for work.
 Their children were Frances Maude (born at Waihola); Frederica Josephine Christina (Gore); Anne (Waihola); Mary Victoria (Otokia); Ivy Ethel (Allanton); Margaret Elizabeth (Taieri Ferry); James Gordon, Winnie Florence and Ada (Kaitangata).
-Fanny died aged 39 on 14 March 1912 at Kaitangata and is buried there.
+Fanny died aged 39 on 14 March 1912 in Kaitangata and is buried there.

 In recognition and appreciation of the hard work and sacrifices of their forebears, descendants of Paul and Eva Baumgardt held a reunion at Waihola from 10–12 January 1986.
 Over 200 people attended and all branches of the family (Bungard, Wells, Morrison and Wilson) were represented.
 In 2012 the family gathered again at Waihola and amongst other festivities the book Baumgardt Family History was launched.